New Jersey Devils: 2001–2007: Third Cup and lockout

 The 2004–05 season was canceled due to the lockout; many Devils players played in European leagues and in the hockey world championships.
-Patrik Elias, who was playing in the Russian Superleague, contracted hepatitis A. Faced with Elias' indefinite recovery timetable, plus the loss of defensive stalwarts Scott Niedermayer to free agency and Scott Stevens to retirement, Lamoriello signed veteran defenseman Dan McGillis and two former Devils, winger Alexander Mogilny and defenseman Vladimir Malakhov, none of whom finished the season on the ice.
+Patrik Eliáš, who was playing in the Russian Superleague, contracted hepatitis A. Faced with Eliáš's indefinite recovery timetable, plus the loss of defensive stalwarts Scott Niedermayer to free agency and Scott Stevens to retirement, Lamoriello signed veteran defenseman Dan McGillis and two former Devils, winger Alexander Mogilny and defenseman Vladimir Malakhov, none of whom finished the season on the ice.
 In July 2005, the team announced that head coach Pat Burns would not return for the 2005–06 season after being diagnosed with cancer for the second time in little more than a year.
 Assistant coach Larry Robinson, the team's head coach from 2000 to 2002, was promoted to start the season.

 The Devils struggled early in the 2005–06 season, ending the 2005 calendar year with a 16–18–5 record.
 Robinson resigned as head coach on December 19, and Lamoriello moved down to the bench.
-Once Elias returned from his bout with hepatitis, the team quickly turned around, finishing 46–27–9 after a season-ending 11-game winning streak capped with a 4–3 win over the Montreal Canadiens.
+Once Eliáš returned from his bout with hepatitis, the team quickly turned around, finishing 46–27–9 after a season-ending 11-game winning streak capped with a 4–3 win over the Montreal Canadiens.
 During that final victory, which clinched the Devils' sixth division title, Brian Gionta set a new team record for goals in a season with 48, topping Pat Verbeek's 46.
 The win streak to close the year was also an NHL record.
 The Devils swept the Rangers in four games in the conference quarterfinals, and were then eliminated by the Carolina Hurricanes in five games in the conference semifinals.

 In the off-season, the Devils hired former Montreal Canadiens head coach Claude Julien to replace Lamoriello behind the bench.
 However, in the last week of the 2006–07 season, with just three games left, Julien was fired, and Lamoriello once again reprised his coaching role.
 The Devils went on to win their seventh Atlantic Division title and earn the second seed in the Eastern Conference after finishing ahead of the Pittsburgh Penguins by two points.
 They then defeated the Tampa Bay Lightning in six games in the conference quarterfinals, but fell to the Ottawa Senators in the conference semifinals in five.
 The conclusion of the series marked the end of the Devils' time at the Continental Airlines Arena.